 Policy FP-1 - Revenues will be estimated on a conservative basis.
-Increases greater than inflation in Attachment A, Revenues and Expenditures Governmental Funds, will require additional documentation.
+Increases greater than inflation in the schedule known as "Attachment A", Revenues and Expenditures Governmental Funds, will require additional documentation.

-Policy FP-2 -Major revenue sources will require explanation in Attachment A-1, Notes to Revenues, Expenditures and Fund Balance.
+Policy FP-2 -Major revenue sources will require explanation in the document known as "Attachment A-1", Notes to Revenues, Expenditures, and Fund Balance.